-The approved maps will be made publicly available as required by section 6161(c) of the California Water Code.
-An emergency action plan (EAP) based on the approved inundation maps must now be submitted to the California Governor's Office of Emergency Services (Cal OES) for their review and approval.
-Upon Cal OES approval, please provide us with an electronic and hard copy of the approved EAP per section 6161(b)(3) of the CA Water Code.
+The approved map will be made publicly available as required by section 6161(c) of the California Water Code.
+An emergency action plan (EAP), based on the approved inundation maps, must now be submitted to the California Governor's Office of Emergency Services (Cal OES) for their review and approval.
+Upon Cal OES approval, please submit an electronic copy of the approved EAP with a hard copy of the transmittal letter to DSOD.

-Pursuant to section 6161(e) of the CA Water Code, the EAP and inundation maps must be updated no less frequently than every 10 years, and sooner under conditions that include, but are not limited to, the following: (1) a significant modification to the dam or a critical appurtenant structure, as determined by the department, and/or (2) a significant change to downstream development that involves people and property.
+Pursuant to section 6161(e) of the CA Water Code, the EAP and inundation map must be updated no less frequently than every 10 years, and sooner under conditions that include, but are not limited to, the following: (1) a significant modification to the dam or a critical appurtenant structure as determined by the department, or (2) a significant change to downstream development that involves people and property.
+Based on the requirement, the approved map will expire on February 2, 2028.
+Please submit the updated map at least six months prior to the expiration date for DSOD's review and approval.